 This job is the connection manager for VPN connections.
-The related job log contains "Common VPN Connection Manager error messages" for every connection attempt that fails.
+The related job log contains messages for every connection attempt that fails.

 QTPPANSxxx

 This job is used for PPP dial-up connections.
 It answers to connection attempts where \ANS is defined in a PPP profile.